TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 .. _condition-functions-in-all-contexts:

-Functions in all contexts
+Functions in frontend and backend context
 -------------------------

 Functions take over the logic of the old conditions which do more than a simple comparison check.
-The following functions are available in **any** context:
+The following functions are available in frontend and backend context, but not CLI.

 .. _condition-function-request: